NEUROTIC-Agency/Opus/README.md

 - [ ] Implement High Fidelity frontend on all the pages related to models
 - [ ] Implement High Fidelity frontend on marketing pages (content needed)
 - [ ] Work on Turbo actions
-- [ ] Implement basic frontend for Companies that won't be using a pluggable website
+- [ ] Implement basic frontend for Companies that won't be using a pluggable website (background_color, font_color, font_type?)
 - [ ] Implement payment system

 ### Deploying to Heroku